Blooym/xlcore-experiments/README.md

 ### Important notes
 - You cannot use experimental builds if you have `--xlcore-repo-owner`, `--xlcore-repo-name`, or `--xlcore-release-asset` in your launch options.
 Remove these first.
 - To switch back to stable releases, simply remove the experimental build argument from your launch options and restart.

-- When an experimental build is removed from this repository, it becomes unavailable.
-You must remove the launch argument to return to stable releases, or else the you will not receive essential updates and the launcher may fail to start.
+- When an experiment concludes, the build becomes unavailable.
+You must remove the launch argument to return to stable releases, or you won't receive updates and the launcher may fail to start.

 ## Current experimental builds
 | Build Name | Description | Source |